stac-api-extensions/collection-search/README.md

 - It is implemented for `GET /collections` and returns STAC Collections accordingly
 - The link to the queryables endpoint for Collection Search is located in the response of `GET /collections` (property `links`)
-- The path/endpoint for Collection Search queryables can be freely chosen, but SHOULD NOT conflict with `GET /queryables`
+- The path/endpoint for Collection Search queryables can be freely chosen, but SHOULD NOT conflict with `GET /queryables`.
+We propose `GET /collection-queryables`.

 #### Query (STACQL)

-The Query extension is not available for Collection Search as it's targetet for `POST` endpoints that accept JSON.
+The Query extension is not available for Collection Search as it's targeted for `POST` endpoints that accept JSON.
 The Collection Search extension currently does not use the HTTP `POST` method, as such Query can't be implemented.
 Please use [Filter](#filter-cql2) instead.